Mim-Hakkani/Next-Beginer_to_advanced/README.md

   * step:1 create  a folder that have index.js and [name].js
   * step:2 use the useRouter hook and notice that function name is always uppercase lettter otherwise it gives us error
   * step:3  const router =useRouter   const{name} =router.query
-  * finally show the output  foldername / number
+  * finally show the output  foldername / number   example : localhost:3000/post/121